BrisaFresca/hello-world/README.md

 # hello-world
-This is the super duper Hello World repository
+This is the super duper Hello World repository.
 And now this is a modification of the super duper file because having two identical files is boring.